What are the basics I should know when making an in-person appointment?

 The University has partnered with My SSP to provide counseling to students who are currently out-of-state or abroad anf have paid the Health Service Fee.
 My SSP is available via phone or text.

 Once fall semester starts, the Counseling Center will resume nearly all in-person services, including specialized assessments.
-Please remember, per campus policy, all individuals are required to wear a mask in all campus buildings, including all Counseling Center spaces, regardless of vaccination status.
+Please remember: because the Counseling Center is considered a health care facility, all individuals are required to wear a mask in our office, regardless of vaccination status.
 If you have specific reasons for wanting to do an assessment via Zoom PHI, please talk this over with your counselor to see if this is a possibility for your situation.

 What if I’m in crisis?
 Can I come to the Counseling Center?

 Yes, once fall semester starts, the Counseling Center will resume nearly all in-person services, including crisis services.
-Please remember, per campus policy, all individuals are required to wear a mask in all campus buildings, including all Counseling Center spaces, regardless of vaccination status.
 If possible, we request that you call 217-333-3704 to let us know you’re on your way first.

 Will workshops be held in person or online?